Can Weed Make You Infertile? The Real Answer

 An increasing number of parents are openly acknowledging their love of cannabis.
 And many aspiring parents are asking, “Can weed make you infertile?”

-The rumor that marijuana affects fertility has persisted for ages, and clinical research has provided some insights on the subject.
+The rumor that cannabis affects fertility has persisted for ages, and clinical research has provided some insights on the subject.
 But there is still a great deal we don’t know about how cannabis affects fertility.

 In this article, we discuss the uncertainty around the relationship between male and female infertility, using some of the latest scientific studies and research.